Personal and business legal affairs of Donald Trump: 1973 federal housing suit

-Other suits
+Other complaints against Trump

 In 1988, the Justice Department sued Trump for violating procedures related to public notifications when buying voting stock in a company related to his attempted takeovers of Holiday Corporation and Bally Manufacturing Corporation in 1986.
 Trump agreed to pay $750,000 to settle the civil penalties of the antitrust lawsuit.

 In 2016, the American Bar Association (ABA) commissioned a report to highlight Trump's excess litigation, entitled "Donald J. Trump is a Libel Bully but also a Libel Loser", but initially declined to publish it fearing being sued by Trump.

 In 2001, the U.S. Securities and Exchange Commission brought a financial-reporting case against Trump Hotels & Casino Resorts Inc., alleging that the company had committed several "misleading statements in the company's third-quarter 1999 earnings release".
 Trump Hotels & Casino Resorts Inc. consented to the commission's cease-and-desist order, said the culprit had been dismissed, and that Trump had personally been unaware of the matter.

+Trump complaints against his own administration

+Before becoming president a second time, Trump filed claim against the Department of Justice, asking for $230 million to compensate him for the FBI investigation that found official and classified documents at Mar-a-Lago.
+In 2026, he filed a lawsuit against his own Department of the Treasury, asking for $10 billion in compensation for a leak of his tax returns during his first term.